What is a Bone Mineral Density scan?

 The scan is performed on our 128 Slice CT.
 The examination will take approximately 5 minutes.

 The scan is fast and painless.
-BMD only exposes you to the smallest amount of radiation less than a mammogram.
+BMD only exposes you to a very small amount of radiation, equivalent to 2 hours average annual background radiation.
 The benefit of detecting and monitoring osteoporosis far outweighs the potential risks.

 Bookings are required for this procedure.